athackst/jekyll-collection-pages/demo/_docs/configuration-guide.md

 If you only need a single entry, `collection_pages` can also be a hash (the plugin normalises it internally).
 The array form keeps things consistent once you add more targets.

-Each `path` above is treated as a template—directory values automatically expand to `docs/<section>/categories/:field/page:num/index.html`.
-To switch to file-style permalinks, include the placeholders yourself, e.g. `docs/getting-started/categories/:field-page:num.html`.
+Each `path` above is treated as a template—directory and can take `:field` and `:num` as placeholders.
+It is recommended to set only set the directory since values automatically expand to `<path>/:field/page:num/index.html`.
+The first page, and when pagination is off the generator will create pages in `<path>/:field/index.html`.

 ## Configuration options